 In the Alfama, the city’s oldest district, we explored narrow, winding streets and promptly got lost.

 The Alfama is perfect for wandering aimlessly.
-The city unfolds all of its subtle details.
-Like the painted azulejos (ceramic tiles) that grace fountains.
-The crumbling facades of centuries-old buildings.
+The city unfolds all of its subtle details with the painted azulejos (ceramic tiles) that grace fountains and the crumbling facades of centuries-old buildings.
 Buildings that, despite the devastating earthquake of 1755, are still standing to this day.

 One of the highlights of a Lisbon visit is riding the pre-war electricos (trams).
 Whirring through the city, we weaved in and out of traffic like a video game.
 Pedestrians scampered out of the way.
 We watched with surprise (and trepidation) as giggling school kids hopped on the moving tram.
 Clearly, it wasn’t their first time hitching a free ride.